 The Book Publishers Association of Alberta (BPAA) was founded in 1975 to support the development of a thriving provincial publishing industry, away from Canada’s traditional book publishing centres.
-Today one of the strongest communities of regional publishers in North America, the BPAA counts more than 25 member companies, many of which are owned and operated in Alberta.
+Today one of the strongest communities of regional publishers in North America, the BPAA counts over 30 member companies, many of which are owned and operated in Alberta.
 Our members publish books by local, national and international authors and provide significant cultural and economic benefits to this province.
 They work with writers, printers, artists and other creative people to produce high quality books that are sold in Alberta and throughout the world.

 Staff & Board

 BPAA Executive Board 2020-21

 - Alexander Finbow, President

 - Kelsey Attard, Treasurer